verrazzano/console/README.md

 ## Developing the UI

-### Adding Oracle-approved library dependencies
-First, make sure that the library dependency you want to add is Oracle-approved for distribution.
-Otherwise, please do not proceed.
+### Introducing a new dependency
+Please be aware that pull requests that seek to introduce a new dependency will be subject to additional review.
+In general, contributors should avoid dependencies with incompatible licenses, and should try to use recent versions of dependencies.
+Standard security vulnerability checklists will be consulted before accepting a new dependency.
+Dependencies on closed-source code, including Oracle's, will most likely be rejected.

+Dependencies that satisfy all those constraints, can be added by:
+* Installing the dependency using `npm i <dep@version> --save`
-This involves more than just installing your library.
-We need to edit a JSON file to tell JET to bundle the third party library with our application.
-Please either copy and edit one of the existing entries in `src/js/path_mapping.json` (instructions for Oracle JET 9 are here: https://docs.oracle.com/en/middleware/developer-tools/jet/9/develop/add-third-party-tools-or-libraries-your-oracle-jet-application.html)
+* Editing the `src/js/path_mapping.json` file to tell JET to bundle the library with the application.
+Instructions for Oracle JET 9 are here: https://docs.oracle.com/en/middleware/developer-tools/jet/9/develop/add-third-party-tools-or-libraries-your-oracle-jet-application.html